Alelsito/react-tv-shows-searcher/README.md

-# Dev.f - React-Buscador-De-Series
+# Dev.f - React-TV-Shows-Searcher | React-Buscador-De-Series 🔍📺🔎

-This is a solution to the project ✨ Buscador De Series ✨ of the [Kata Frontend](https://www.devf.la/master/encoding/mx).\
+This is a solution to the project ✨ TV-Shows-Searcher | Buscador-De-Series ✨ of the [Kata Frontend](https://www.devf.la/master/encoding/mx).\
 [Dev.f](https://www.devf.la/) offers an innovative solution to educational inclusion with EdTech programs that help people become software developers and obtain technological skills in order to obtain high-quality job opportunities in an agile and accessible way.

 ## Table of contents